Business credit policy

 Final bills on closed accounts are due within 21 days of the issue date.

 If payment or payment arrangements are not made on or before the final bill due date, the balance owing may be transferred to an appropriate active SRP account, including a related residential electric account.
+SRP does not offer an exemption from transferring unpaid final bills to related active accounts.
 If SRP does not have an active account to transfer an unpaid final bill to, the account will be referred to a collection agency.
 The collection agency will report the delinquent account to the major credit reporting agencies.

 There are several payment options available to you: